New Delivery of Employment Laws

 Florida Supreme Court Qualified Arbitrator

-There have been critical new rules, regulations and law changes over the last year affecting the employmenta woman in green sitting in a chair with a laptop on her lap. world.
+There have been critical new rules, regulations and law changes over the last year affecting the employment world.
 Two significant changes include the Department of Labor Wage and Hour rules and the passing of the Pregnant Workers Fairness Act.

 The new Fair Labor Standards Act (“FLSA”) Overtime Salary Threshold Rule became effective July 1, 2024.
 The new rule issued by the Department of Labor (DOL) calls for a significant salary increase for employees to qualify for the FLSA’s overtime exemption encompassing executive, administrative and professional employees.
 The new salary threshold is $844.00 per week equating to $43,888.00 annually.
 In order to be in compliance, I recommend employers review their salaried employee’s wages and job descriptions to verify they are properly classified and meet the new salary threshold.
 Misclassification is often fodder for litigation and can result in costly legal fees and additional pay to the effected employees.
 For additional information about classification see my earlier article – Is the Gig up?